 Chronic Septic Granulomatosis disease

-The Swiss-Swedish project addresses an immunological mechanism that needs external expertise for further development of treatment of the rare autoimmune disease Guillain-Barré Syndrome (GBS) with unique molecules developed by PRONOXIS company.
-The project will bring new drug candidates to clinical trial for GBS using a new immunological mechanism.
-Neurix offers human in vitro neural tissues to accelerate the drug development and test neurotoxicity of newly developed interventions, Reactive Oxygen Species (ROS) Activators.
+The Swiss-Swedish collaboration targets a critical immunological mechanism in the advancement of Guillain-Barré Syndrome (GBS) treatment, leveraging unique molecules from PRONOXIS company.
+This project endeavors to introduce novel drug candidates, employing a groundbreaking immunological mechanism, into clinical trials for GBS.
+Neurix's contribution lies in providing human in vitro neural tissues to expedite drug development and assess the neurotoxicity of newly developed interventions, specifically Reactive Oxygen Species (ROS) Activators.

 Swiss-South Korean